-Training and Support
+Training and support

-Our school will ensure that the Designated Safeguarding Lead (DSL) and deputy DSL attend suitable child protection training which is updated every 2 years; all staff including the Head teacher, the designated teacher (looked-after and previously looked-after children), the designated Governor/the Governing Body receive safeguarding and child protection training at induction (relevant to their roles) which is updated regularly.
-In addition, all staff members will receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+Our school will ensure that the DSL and deputy DSL attend suitable child protection training which is updated every 2 years; all staff including the Head teacher, the designated teacher (looked-after and previously looked-after children), the designated Governor/the Governing Body receive safeguarding and child protection training (including in relation to online safety) at induction (relevant to their roles) which is updated regularly.
+In addition, all staff members will receive regular safeguarding and child protection updates (for example, via email, ebulletins, staff meetings) as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
 All other adults who work in the school and/or with children will undertake appropriate child protection awareness training to equip them to meet their responsibilities for child protection effectively.